-ightharpoologies in its place is independently entitled to 12 weeks.
-If employees married to each other request leave for the birth, adoption or foster care placement of a child, the total family leave available to the couple is 12 weeks.
-The City may grant leave to only one parent at time.
-If the leave requested is due to a serious health condition (the employee's or that of the child, spouse or parent), each employee is independently entitled to 12 weeks.
+ightharpoologies in items in the condition in the condition of the couple is 12 in items.
+If the leave to a serious health condition (the employee's or that of the child, spouse or parent), each employee is independently entitled to 12 weeks.